irahulsm2405/Kafka_Avro_SpringBoot_Full_Project/README.md

 4. Testing
 - You can use any API testing app to send a post request.
 Tool used for this app was Postman.

 Once a request is sent, the app will save the Employee details in Database as well as send the event to topic.
-Email and SMS consumer will read this message and extract data necessary for them and send email or sms.
+Email(Consumer-1), SMS(Consumer-2), Calling(Consumer-3) will read this message and extract data necessary for them and send email, sms or calling.

 Tips in case of issues:

 1. Kafka issues: delete the topic, stop servers, generate uuid, format directories, delete temp logs and start the servers again.
 2. Core project issues: Clean the project and run it as maven install.
 3. Spring boot issues: Clean project, update maven and restart apps.
 Sometimes spring-boot-dev-tools can cause issues so disable it ad then retry.
+Better dont use it.

+There is also another way to use Avro and that is with confluent.
+Confluent needs another registry server to be started seperately but it skips the manual serialization and deserialization of EmployeeEvent class.
+So use confuent if needed as per requirement.